quantaosun/Schrodinger_Docking_and_MD/README.md

 # Schrodinger_Docking_and_MD

-### To use this workflow, download this repo then open the workflow with Knime after Schrodinger has been intalled.
+To use this workflow, download the repo then open it in Knime after Schrodinger has been installed.

-Schroindger's Glide docking and Induced fit docking are leading softwares in molecular docking area, so is the molecular dynamic package integrated with Maestro.
+Molecular dynamic package integrated with Maestro, as well as Schroindger's Glide docking and Induced a docking, are leading softwares in the molecular simulation area.
-Compared to other free docking and MD packages, the advantage of Schrodinger is its graphical user interface(GUI).
-It allows people without coding basis to do complex jobs, but every coin has a second side.
+Schrodinger's advantage over other free docking and MD packages is its graphical user interface (GUI).
+People without coding knowledge can do complex tasks, but every coin has two sides.
-It slows down the working efficiency if you do everything in a GUI like prepare a protein structure.
-To address this problem,
+By using a GUI to do everything, such as preparing protein structures instead of command line, you slow down the working efficiency.
+In order to solve this problem,

-### this repository shows a workflow wrapped by Knime.
+An example workflow wrapped by Knime can be found in this repository.
 It does a docking (either SP mode or IFD mode ) then run a MD to optimise the docked pose to give you a more confident binding mode.

 ![image](https://user-images.githubusercontent.com/75652473/209523406-065d8cd5-02f8-4554-9083-2590dddb1633.png)